Costco Healthy Noodles - Low Carb, But One Giant Problem

 Healthy Noodles are available at Costco for $16.49.
 Each box contains 6 packs which break down to $2.75 per 8-ounce pack.

-This is a premium price compared to traditional pasta or even noodles, but it’s worth the price for those who want healthy low-carb low, calorie noodles.
+This is a premium price compared to traditional pasta or even noodles, but it’s worth the price for those who want healthy low-carb, low calorie, keto friendly noodles.

 Where to buy Healthy Noodle?
 Costco Exclusive!

 Healthy Noodle is only sold at Costco.
-This is a Costco exclusive item!
+This is a Costco exclusive item and the only shirataki or konjac noodle available at Costco!

 Kibun, the company that makes Healthy Noodles, sells a similar product Zeromen Noodles all across the country at select Asian markets.